heyted/hdhrepg2myth/README.md

 # hdhrepg2myth

 The purpose of this software is to provide an approximately four-hour guide when watching live TV using MythTV.
-You must own a compatible HDHomeRun device, and this program has been tested only with an HDHomeRun Prime with the program installed on Mythbuntu with MythTV 28 and 29.
+You must own a compatible HDHomeRun device, and this program has been tested only with an HDHomeRun Prime with MythTV 28 and 29.

 ### Installation and Usage